 The work of the nominees(s) holds promise for raising awareness about, growing, and sustaining the consideration of and attention to societal impacts in conducting research, and in translating discoveries.

-Applications are due no later than November 1, 2019 by close of business your local time. .
+Applications were due November 1, 2019 by close of business your local time. .